 Armstrong craftsman uses the water jet precision machining equipment.
 This machine can be used to create prototypes as well as production runs in sizes up to 4' x 8'.
 This model cuts complex flat parts out of materials including metal, plastic, glass, ceramic, and composites directly from a CAD drawing or .DXF file.
 The water jet is ideal for short-run part production, just-in-time manufacturing, tooling, and prototype part development.
 NASA photo by Tony Landis.
 When a NASA aircraft is being prepared for a major research program, the Sheet Metal Shop of the Armstrong Flight Research Center's Experimental Fabrication Branch is likely to be involved.

-The Sheet Metal Shop is the organization at Dryden that carries out all modification and repair work on aircraft, ranging from the creation of something as small as an aluminum bracket to which electrical wires will be attached all the way up to replacing or modifying wing spars, fuselage ribs, control surfaces, and large areas of exterior skin.
+The Sheet Metal Shop is the organization at Armstrong that carries out all modification and repair work on aircraft, ranging from the creation of something as small as an aluminum bracket to which electrical wires will be attached all the way up to replacing or modifying wing spars, fuselage ribs, control surfaces, and large areas of exterior skin.

 Materials and Equipment